Eco-Friendly and Natural All the Way

 Get back to basics with organic foods; detoxify your diet with raw cuisine; smell the flowers; walk on the wild side; or go green at restaurants, farms and nature preserves all across Michigan.

 For organic food straight from the farm into your hands, visit Pond Hill Farm (about five miles north of Harbor Springs).
 The Pond Hill Farm is a year round destination for family fun and delicious foods.
 For more than 20 years, the environmentally sustainable farm has sold herbs, fruits and vegetables grown and canned onsite.
 This eco-friendly farm also offers a store that features everything from maple syrup to Christmas wreaths made with local tree greens.
-If you can’t wait to get home to indulge in these fresh and wholesome fram items, you can enjoy lunch at the Farm Fresh Cafe which is open during the warmer months and features homemade lunches using locally-grown produce and meats.
+If you can't wait to get home to indulge in these fresh and wholesome farm items, you can enjoy lunch at the Farm Fresh Cafe which is open during the warmer months and features homemade lunches using locally-grown produce and meats.

-Northville's Red Pepper Deli has a lot of really hot items—however, not from the kitchen.
+Northville's Red Pepper Deli has a lot of really hot items however, not from the kitchen.
 This eatery serves only raw food.
-Here, you’ll experience a sampling of food that doesn't feel temperatures above 120 degrees.
+Here, you'll experience a sampling of food that doesn't feel temperatures above 120 degrees.

-At Ann Arbor’s Café Zola, you’ll find the freshest ingredients for their omelets, crêpes, waffles, salads, sandwiches, appetizers, entrees and pastries.
-Nearly all of the restaurant’s produce, dairy, eggs, poultry, meat and seafood dishes are made from organic products.
+At Ann Arbors Cafe Zola, you'll find the freshest ingredients for their omelets, crepes, waffles, salads, sandwiches, appetizers, entrees and pastries.
+Nearly all of the restaurants produce, dairy, eggs, poultry, meat and seafood dishes are made from organic products.

 Looking for other ways to get back to the basics, check out these eco-friendly adventures: